toneloc/stable-channels/demo-script.md

 ## Walkthrough:

-Here's the story: A user has bitcoin on an exchange and wants to hedge his exposure.
-He onboards from an exchange to a Stable Channel via a Lightning payment.
+In this example, a user onboards to a Stable Channel from an exchange.

-Then an LSP provides this stabiltiy service.
+The user onboards by paying a Lightning invoice.
+The LSP creates this channel for the user and provides this stabiltiy service.

 ## Step 1 - Start the app